geekatcode/gptexperiments/README.md

 # Generating SQL queries using LLM

-Test out different query conditions to see how well does GPT generate results
+SQL query generation using GPT for varying scenarios